What Is Security Automation? A Complete Guide

 Compliance Monitoring and Auditing

-For compliance monitoring and auditing, automation can continuously check systems for adherence to security policies and regulatory standards.
-Automated auditing tools can generate reports, track policy violations, and provide insights into areas that need attention, ensuring organizations remain compliant with industry standards.
+For compliance monitoring and auditing, automation plays a crucial role by continuously checking systems for adherence to security policies and regulatory standards.
+In addition, automated auditing tools can generate reports, track policy violations, and provide insights into areas that need attention.
+As a result, organizations can ensure they remain compliant with industry standards.

 Cloud Security Automation